-Sonia Gandhi tests positive for Covid-19, isolates herself
+Sonia Gandhi tests positive for Covid-19

 The Congress has claimed that there was no money exchange and only conversion of debt into equity took place to pay off dues like salaries.

-The party alleged on Twitter that the Bharatiya Janata Party deploys “its puppets” whenever it is afraid of facing up to real problems.
-“The BJP government only knows one thing - how to cover up its failure,” it said.
+The party alleged on Twitter that the BJP deploys “its puppets” whenever it is afraid of facing up to real problems.
+“The BJP government only knows one thing – how to cover up its failure,” it said.
 “It will use any means necessary for that.”